Indirect Inference With(Out) Constraints: Inequality Constraints on the Auxiliary Model

-We consider the same illustrative example as {in Section three of CFS}, namely, {I-I on} a log-normal stochastic volatility (SV) model using a GARCH(1,1) auxiliary model with Gaussian or Student-t innovations.
-The log-normal stochastic volatility model is defined as follows
+We begin with the classic example of a log-normal stochastic volatility (SV) model and a GARCH(1,1) auxiliary model with Gaussian or Student-t innovations.\footnote{Several authors consider I-I estimation for this model using GARCH$(p,q)$ models and we refer the reader to Engle and Lee (1996), Monfardini (1998), Pastorello et al. (2000) and CFS for examples.} The log-normal stochastic volatility model is defined as follows: